 This was previously a great perk of booking Emirates compared to other airlines.
 But since March 2019, Emirates has restricted this to passengers travelling on eligible cash fares only.

 Emirates is a key joint venture partner for Qantas.
 Previously, the points pricing for Emirates flights when using Qantas Points was the same as if you were flying with Qantas on the same route.

-However, this is no longer the case.
-From September 2020, Emirates moved to a more-expensive ‘partner’ award table, meaning you need more points per flight.
+However, this is no longer the case, and changed back in 2020.
+Emirates is now attached to the more expensive ‘partner’ award table, meaning you need a higher number of points per flight versus travelling with Qantas.

-You’ll need to look at the Qantas Points Classic Flight Rewards tables to see the full list of prices.
+You’ll need to look at the Qantas Points Classic Flight Rewards tables to see the full list of reward costs.
 Our link takes you directly to the ‘partner’ pricing section where Emirates now sits.